 - ✓ I have not enrolled as an original or missed enrollee shareholder of another ANCSA Village

 VERIFICATION DOCUMENTS REQUIRED

 Descendant applicants should be prepared to submit verification documents to show proof of applicant’s legal name, date of birth, and lineal descent.
-Acceptable documents include original or certified copy of a birth certificate, adoption papers or other documentation showing the applicant’s relationship to a lineal family member who is an original Choggiung Shareholder.
-Additional documents may be required if applicable such as: Proof of Name Change, Proof of Custodianship, Paternity Affidavit, Certificate of Indian Blood (CIB), Social Security Card or Adoption Court Order.
+Acceptable documents include a certified copy of a birth certificate, copy of your social security card, adoption papers or other documentation showing the applicant’s relationship to a lineal family member who is an original Choggiung Shareholder.
+Additional documents may be required if applicable such as: Proof of Name Change, Proof of Custodianship, Paternity Affidavit, or Adoption Court Order.
 If sponsoring an applicant, the sponsor’s legal name and proof of relationship to and responsibility for the applicant must be established.

 Missed Enrollee applicants must meet ANCSA requirements and should also be prepared to submit verification documents to show proof of legal name, date of birth, lineal descent and or birth/residency tie to Dillingham, Ekuk or Portage Creek.
 The applicant must show proof of U.S. citizenship, and ¼ Alaska Native blood quantum.
 Acceptable documents include an original or certified copy of a birth certificate, adoption papers, Certificate of Indian Blood (CIB), and other documentation showing the applicant’s birth in, or residency, Social Security Card, relationship to or lineal descent from someone from Dillingham, Ekuk, or Portage Creek.